Restless legs syndrome: Mechanism

 Although it is only partly understood, pathophysiology of restless legs syndrome may involve dopamine and iron system anomalies.
 There is also a commonly acknowledged circadian rhythm explanatory mechanism associated with it, clinically shown simply by biomarkers of circadian rhythm, such as body temperature.
 The interactions between impaired neuronal iron uptake and the functions of the neuromelanin-containing and dopamine-producing cells have roles in RLS development, indicating that iron deficiency might affect the brain dopaminergic transmissions in different ways.

 Medial thalamic nuclei may also have a role in RLS as part as the limbic system modulated by the dopaminergic system which may affect pain perception.
 Improvement of RLS symptoms occurs in people receiving low-dose dopamine agonists.

 Diagnosis

 Diagnosis of RLS is generally based on a person's symptoms after ruling out other potential causes.
 Risk factors include low iron levels, kidney failure, Parkinson's disease, diabetes mellitus, rheumatoid arthritis, pregnancy and celiac disease.
 A number of medications may also trigger the disorder including antidepressants, antipsychotics, antihistamines, and calcium channel blockers.

-RLS may either be of early onset, occurring before age 45, or late-onset, occurring after age 45.
+RLS may be of early onset, occurring before age 45, or late onset, occurring after age 45.
 Early-onset cases tend to progress more slowly and involve fewer comorbidities, while cases in older patients may progress suddenly and alongside other conditions.

-There are no specific tests for RLS, but non-specific laboratory tests are used to rule out other causes such as vitamin deficiencies.
+There are no specific tests for RLS, but non-specific laboratory tests are used to rule out other causes, such as vitamin deficiencies.
 Five symptoms are used to confirm the diagnosis: